Additional ESG / SRI Resources

 Investing to Advance Women: A Guide for Individual & Institutional Investors seeks to drive investors to investment opportunities that empower women and address the socioeconomic challenges they face.
 The guide highlights strategies that investors can use to address gender inequality within their own holdings of stocks, mutual funds, fixed income and cash instruments.
 The guide also suggests other strategies that investors can take such as shareholder engagement.

 Investing to Curb Climate Change: A Guide for the Institutional Investor is designed for investors such as foundations, family offices, university endowments, pension funds, insurance companies, banks and registered investment companies.
 Individuals who are accredited investors will also find this a helpful source of information.
 This guide highlights strategies available for institutional investors to manage climate change risks in their investment portfolios and help generate solutions.
 The guide highlights strategies that investors can utilize across all asset classes, including private equity.
-The guide also outlines several public policy initiatives that will facilitate investments in clean energy and energy efficiency as well strategies for influencing organizations and institutions in their communities to adopt more climate-sensitive investment policies.
+The guide outlines several public policy initiatives that will facilitate investments in clean energy and energy efficiency as well strategies for influencing organizations and institutions in their communities to adopt more climate-sensitive investment policies.

 Investing to Curb Climate Change: A Guide for the Individual Investor seeks to meet the increasing interest of a wide range of investors in using their investment dollars to address the risks of climate change and to help generate solutions.
 The guide highlights strategies that retail investors can use not only to address climate change within their own holdings of stocks, mutual funds, fixed income and cash instruments, but also to encourage institutions in their communities to adopt more climate-sensitive investment policies.
 The guide also suggests several public policy initiatives investors can support to facilitate investments in clean energy and energy efficiency.